fiso64/slsk-batchdl/README.md

-                                 'default': Download from the same folder as the music 'largest': Download from the folder with the largest image 'most': Download from the folder containing the most images
+                                 'default': Download from the same folder as the music 'largest': Download from the folder with the largest image 'most': Download from the folder containing the most images --album-art-only                Only download album art for the provided album

   -s --skip-existing             Skip if a track matching file conditions is found in the
                                  output folder or your music library (if provided)